-- Patent and copyright royalties are allocable to Illinois to the extent that the patent or copyright is used in Illinois.
+Patent and copyright royalties are allocable to Illinois to the extent that the patent or copyright is used in Illinois.

 A patent is used in Illinois to the extent that it is employed in production, fabrication, manufacturing, or other processing in Illinois or to the extent that a patented product is produced in Illinois.
+A copyright is used in Illinois to the extent that printing or other publication originates in Illinois.